Significant Figures Calculator

 Round numbers to the correct number of significant figures for scientific accuracy.

-Significant Figures Rules
+Embed this toolSignificant Figures Rules

 Significant figures communicate the precision of measurements.
 Following these rules ensures your calculations reflect the true accuracy of your data.
+The concept is fundamental to chemistry, physics, engineering, and any field where quantitative measurements are made.

-The Rules
+The Core Rules

 - Non-zero digits are always significant.